bhari0314-source/linkedin_scraper/README.md

 - **Visibility.** You only get what the backend account can see.
 Out-of-network profiles, or fields the target restricted, come back partial or empty.
 - **Not all fields on every profile** — anything the user didn't fill in is absent.
+- It is hosted on render free tier

 ## Capturing a real response to finalise field mapping